sipeed/libmaix/README.md

 * Upload bin files to target

-You can manually copy `dist` folder to your target file system, e.g. use scp.
+You can manually copy `dist` folder to your target file system, e.g. use scp or adb.

+`adb push ./dist/ /root/ && adb shell "cd /root/dist/ && ./start_app.sh"`

 You can also config target info in the menuconfig, and upload by:
 ```